 Those visits have been put on hold as restrictions retighten – but Ricoh 3D is now opening its doors virtually through webinars such as these.

-Mark added: “At a time when British manufacturing is really being tested, 3D printing has proved its mettle as an agile and capable technology for localised and rapid turnaround production.
+Mark added: “At a time when British manufacturing is really being tested, 3D printing has proved its mettle as an agile and capable technology for localised and rapid prototyping.

 “We look forward to showing businesses how AM can revolutionise their processes.”

-There is also the opportunity to talk to Ricoh’s experts about the application development, material characterisation and design support available.
+There is also the opportunity to talk to Ricoh’s 3D printing experts about the application development, material characterisation and design support available.